ckflight/IQ_Modulation_Simulations/README.md

 ### Explanation:
 Frequency Modulation (FM) encodes information in the instantaneous frequency of the carrier.
 Here, a chirp signal linearly increases frequency over time, sweeping from a starting frequency to a higher frequency.
 Unlike phase shift keying, FM uses continuous frequency variation, making it a continuous modulation scheme.
 The complex baseband representation includes both I and Q components to capture instantaneous phase changes.

+### Phase and Frequency Relationship in LFM Chirp

+The phase phi(t) in a linear frequency modulated (LFM) chirp is proportional to the square of time (t²), causing the phase to accumulate faster as time increases.
+This quadratic increase in phase leads to a linearly increasing instantaneous frequency, because frequency is the derivative of phase with respect to time.
+As a result, the frequency sweeps linearly from a starting value to a higher value, creating the characteristic chirp signal.

+phi = 2 * np.pi * (0 * t + 0.5 * K * t**2)

+As the phase increases with t changes, the frequency has to increase for phase to change faster.

 ### Output:
 - Time-domain signal
 - Spectrogram (shows frequency sweep visually)